dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 ---
-title: Build your first .NET Aspire app
+title: Build your first .NET Aspire project
-description: Learn how to build your first .NET Aspire app using the .NET Aspire Started Application template. ms.date: 06/12/2024 ms.topic: quickstart
+description: Learn how to build your first .NET Aspire project using the .NET Aspire Started Application template. ms.date: 06/12/2024 ms.topic: quickstart
 zone_pivot_groups: dev-environment
 ---

-# Quickstart: Build your first .NET Aspire app
+# Quickstart: Build your first .NET Aspire project

 Cloud-native apps often require connections to various services such as databases, storage and caching solutions, messaging providers, or other web services. .NET Aspire is designed to streamline connections and configurations between these types of services.
 This quickstart shows how to create a .NET Aspire Starter Application template solution.